AliMorty/AliMorty.github.io/_pages/about.md

 I am also interested in designing mechanism to make a guarantee about the behavior of agents. <br>
 My research interests are: <br>

+* Algorithmic Game Theory
+* Mechanism Design
 *	Statistical Machine Learning
-*	Optimization
-*	Sequential Prediction
-*	Mechanism Design in Game Theory